LSparkzwz/Prelearn/README.md

 #### Biased: only A weight 10% of doc length
-Embeddings created with the cell n°6 inside Prelearn.ipynb.
+The document embeddings have been created by averaging the word embeddings while giving a weight equal to 10% of the document's length to words inside the document A  that also appear in the title of B.

 ##### Intuition:
 The same as the previous point, but this time weight are given only to words found in the document A, not the ones in B (If I find in A the words that make up the title in B, then there's a good chance that B is a prerequisite of A).

 #### B doc embedding * weight(20)
-Embeddings created with the cell n°5 inside Prelearn.ipynb.
 The averaged word embedding of the document B get multiplied by 20 in order to see if this difference between the two embeddings (A and B) helps the classifiers somehow.

 |  ![Fasttext](https://fasttext.cc/docs/en/pretrained-vectors.html)  | Sum of word embeddings  | Averaged word embeddings        | Biased: both weight 10% of doc length  | Biased: only A weight 10% of doc length | B doc embedding * weight(20)